-The following files are not installed from the CD-ROM as they are specific to each individual console.
-As such, a backup copy should be kept of these files in-case of PC or hard-drive failure:
+Some files are not installed from the CD-ROM as they are specific to each individual console.
+As such, a backup copy should be kept of these files in-case of PC or hard-drive failure.
+The system can perform an automatic back up of these files to a user-specified drive.